 You should identify, and decide if your hair is curly, fine, wavy, damaged or dry.
 Once you ascertain this, then you will find it much easier to select something that’s safest and best for your hair.

-What is the Best Oil for Extremely Dry Hair?
+What are the Best Oils for Extremely Dry Hair?

 Thick tresses, coarse hair and even thin, fine and oily hair benefit from oil, as long as you find the right elixir for your hair type.